ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/pre-registration/pre-registration-individual.md)

 ### 2.2.3 Provide Data in Preferred Language
-The Individual can select his/her language of preference (from list of languages as set by Admin) from the Login Screen.
+The Individual can select his/her language of preference (from a list of languages as set by Admin) from the Login Screen.
 The Individual can then provide data in the preferred language as selected

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/pre-registration/pre-registration-multi-language.md)